 Welcome them and make them feel valued.
-Every e-commerce marketer should aim for creating the first touch point by sending out a welcome message to their users as soon as they become a part of the user base.
-This is the first opportunity for marketers to make the users feel that they are becoming a part of something bigger than just allowing to get notifications from a website.
+Every e-commerce marketer should aim for creating the first touchpoint by sending out a welcome message to their users as soon as they become a part of the user base.
+This is the first opportunity for marketers to make the users feel that they are becoming a part of something bigger than just being allowed to get notifications from a website.
 Sliding in an offer along with a greeting can make users convert the very first day!

 Who doesn’t like choices?
 When you let your users decide for themselves, it gives them the feeling of being authoritative and decisive thus resulting in a boost of their confidence.
 When they’ll be confident about the product they have chosen, they are more likely to make a purchase.

-With mobile internet becoming widely accessible, hyper local targeting plays a vital role in providing users with location based notifications.
-Sending a winter sale based notification users who are having their summers does not make sense.
+With mobile internet becoming widely accessible, hyper-local targeting plays a vital role in providing users with location-based notifications.
+Sending a winter sale-based notification to users who are having their summers does not make sense.
 It has been observed that doing so opens new avenues to reach out to users with relevant updates and boosts conversion by 2x.

 Have users added something to their cart or purchased something that can be paired with another product?
 Wonderful!
-Segment users to cross sell effectively.
+Segment users to cross-sell effectively.
 Send them attractive offers that would encourage them to buy another product.
-Offers like these helps you engage users and increase sales.
+Offers like these help you engage users and increase sales.

-People react to emotions than anything else that you throw at them.
-It creates an instant connect and encourages users to convert without a second thought.
-A marketing backed up with emotions would make users transact without you sticking to them like a leech.
+People react to emotions more than anything else that you throw at them.
+It creates an instant connection and encourages users to convert without a second thought.
+Marketing backed up with emotions would make users transact without you sticking to them like a leech.
 The trick is to stir the right emotion at the right time to evoke the desired response.
 Go ahead, fuel up your marketing campaigns with emotions, and set it on fire.